-As the Association for credit unions across the Northwest, we continue to push for principles of financial inclusion and equity today, and every day.
+As the Association for credit unions across the west, we continue to push for principles of financial inclusion and equity today, and every day.
 To achieve this, we have firm commitments that we strive for and stand by, these commitments can be found below.

 Code of Conduct